-The matching approach differs from the pseudograph approach in avoiding loops during the construction phase.
+The matching approach differs from the pseudograph ap-

+proach in avoiding loops during the construction phase.
 In the 1K case, the algorithm works exactly as its pseudograph counterpart but skips pairs of stubs that form loops if connected.
-We extend the matching approach to 2K in a similar manner as our 2K pseudograph approach, but using the loop avoidance strategy.
+We extend the matching approach to 2K in a manner similar to our 2K pseudograph approach.